 Trickle filter degassing media can come in many different shapes and sizes.

-a balacne between design, packing configuration, water and gas mixing, surafce area and void space is important to the overall performance of trickle filter media.
+A balance between design, packing configuration, water and gas mixing, surface area and void space is important to the overall performance of trickle filter media.

-For biological filtration, a good void ratio with the highest possible surface area is desired to reult in the best gas exchange, oxygenation and nitrification mix.
-Biollgical filters that use the tricle tower/trickle filter design simultaneously degass CO2, oxygenate water and convert ammonia to nitrite to nitrate.
+For biological filtration, trickle filter degassing media with a good void ratio with the highest possible surface area is desired to result in the best gas exchange, oxygenation and nitrification mix.
+Biological filters that use the trickle tower/trickle filter design simultaneously degas CO2, oxygenate water and convert ammonia to nitrite to nitrate.

-For CO2 degassing, a high void space should be the main concern with media design to reduce waste buidlup, maximise water flow and optimise gas movement.
+For CO2 degassing, a high void space should be the main concern with media design to reduce waste buildup, maximise water flow and optimise gas movement.

 In both applications air is commonly force counter current to the water flow to maximise the gas exchange inside the filter or degassing unit.

 Degassing units are commonly applied following biological filters such as moving bed biofilters

 High waste load degassing media

 Do not dismiss the power and efficiency of a trickle filter.

 As long as attention is paid to gas exchange inside the filter, and water distribution, the trickle filter is incredibly efficient as TAN removal and simultaneous degassing.